wowser20/go-rest-proxy/README.md

 If you want to check the OpenAPI Documentation and test out the endpoints, you can visit the following URL:
 - https://staging-api-rest-proxy.aer-tech.org/docs/
+(make sure to use the staging url in the servers dropdown in the documentation)

 # How to run locally